iomega/paired-data-form/api/README.md

 # Api web service for paired omics data platform

+## Architecture

+The paired omics data platform api web service use a directories to store project json files.

+* pending/, any projects added via POST to `/api/projects` or `/api/projects/:id` will end up here.
+Ready for reviewing
+* approved/, all public visible projects.
+Once a project is approved it is moved from the `pending/` directory to the `approved/` directory.
+* archive/, when an existing project has been edited and approve, the previously approved project file is moved here.

 ## Install

 ```bash
 npm install
 ```
 ## Configure

 Create `.env` file.